UTARSL1/chst-chatbot-v1/UI_DESIGN_MOCKUPS.md

 **Behavior:**
 - Auto-detect role as user types email
 - Show/hide chairperson code section
-- For public users → Show message "Your account will be reviewed by admin"
+- For all users → Show message "Your account will be reviewed by admin for approval"
-- On successful signup → Redirect to `/chat` (if auto-approved) or `/pending` (if public)
+- On successful signup → Redirect to `/pending` (all users require approval)

 ---